teanijarv/EEG-pyline/README.md

 **Spectral analysis** reads clean EEG (FIF files) signals for each subject, calculates power spectrum density (PSD) for each band of interest, does signal quality check (visual inspection), and exports the bandpowers regionally and channel-by-channel into Excel files.

 **Data visualisation** reads all PSD Excel files and compares different conditions with each other using a statistical test of choice (currently only paired t-test and Wilcoxon signed-rank test), thereby giving information about statistically significant bandpower changes in various locations (regions and channels) between different conditions.
 Finally, plotting functions (`plot_topomaps_band`, `plot_boxplot_band`, `plot_boxplot_location`) can be used to plot the results.
+Also possible to import other measures to find correlation between the change of variables within timepoints; scatter plot function (`plot_correlation`) for Spearman or Pearson.

+**FOOOF** reads clean EEG (FIF files) signals for each subject, calculates PSD for the frequency range of interest, and estimates the aperiodic (1/f) and periodic (oscillatory) components of the PSD.
+Finally, exports parameters for aperiodic activity (exponent, offset) and periodic activity (power peaks).

 ### TO-DO
 - Non-linear analysis (e.g., Higuchi fractal dimension)
-- More time-domain analyses (e.g., ERP)
+- Time-domain analyses (e.g., ERP)

 ## Requirements
 The data processing and analysis is tested with Biosemi 32-channel EEG set.
 I recommend to create a [conda environment](https://www.anaconda.com/distribution/) with all the dependencies using the environment.yml file in this repository.
 However, down below you can see all the required libraries across parts of the pipeline in case you want to use only a specific notebook.